 Xanax Addiction and Abuse

-Those who don’t have anxiety disorders use this drug in order to feel happy and calm.
-It’s also quite common to combine Xanax with other drug use like alcohol and cocaine.
+Those who don’t have anxiety disorders use this drug to feel happy and calm.
+It’s also quite common that users will combine Xanax with other drug use like alcohol and cocaine.

 The effects of Xanax on the brain are usually short-lived.
 You feel the effects quickly, but you also lose those effects quickly.

 The body will also develop a tolerance to the drug, meaning that each time you take Xanax, you’ll need to take more to feel the desired effects.
-Some Xanax addicts report needing to take 30 pills per day in order to feel the desired effects.
+Some Xanax addicts report needing to take 30 pills per day to feel the desired results.

-You’ll also start to become dependent on the drug to help you feel relaxed or calm.
-The brain will start to produce GABA only when you take the drug, which also leads to users needing more and more Xanax in order to simply feel normal.
+You’ll also become dependent on the drug to help you feel relaxed or calm.
+The brain will start to produce GABA only when you take the drug, which also leads to users needing more and more Xanax to simply feel normal.